zeromq/netmq/docs/pub-sub.md

 If this limit has been reached the socket shall enter an exceptional state and depending on the socket type, NetMQ shall take appropriate action such as blocking or dropping sent messages.

-The default `SendHighWaterMark`/`ReceiveHighWaterMark` value of zero means "no limit".
+The default `SendHighWaterMark`/`ReceiveHighWaterMark` value is 1000.
+The value of zero means "no limit".

 You would set these 2 options using the `xxxxSocket.Options` property as follows: